stannam/hangul_to_ipa/README.md

 **Enter 한글, get [hɑŋɡɯl].**
 **Click [here](https://hangul-to-ipa.herokuapp.com/) to use.**

 This web app applies phonological rules to Korean orthographic forms (Hangul/Hangeul/한글) and transcribe them into IPA.
-It automatically applies phonological rules from [Shin, Kiaer, and Cha (2012) Ch.
-8](https://doi.org/10.1017/CBO9781139342858.010).
-These are rules related to surface phonotactics and syllable structure constraints.
-The R implementation is motivated by '[hangul converter](https://github.com/stannam/KPNN/blob/master/hangul_converter.r),' a part of KPNN.
-A similar database of Korean surface forms is available as K-SPAN by [Holliday, Turnbull and Eychenne (2017)](https://link.springer.com/article/10.3758/s13428-016-0836-8), though they do not provide on-the-spot transcription.
+It lets you select phonological rules from [Shin, Kiaer, and Cha (2012) Ch.
+8](https://doi.org/10.1017/CBO9781139342858.010) and apply them.
+A similar database of Korean surface forms is available as K-SPAN by [Holliday, Turnbull and Eychenne (2017)](https://link.springer.com/article/10.3758/s13428-016-0836-8), though they do not provide on-the-spot transcription nor selectively applying a subset of Korean phonological rules.

 In addition to automatic transcription, this program:
  * transliterates Korean orthography in accordance with the Yale Romanization of Korean.
 The Yale convention is a de facto standard in Korean linguistics.
 See Martin, Samuel E. (1992).
 A Reference Grammar of Korean. for details.